nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 ```

 A transition to another state has to be the last thing happening in a state handler.
 This is to ensure correct order of execution of parent state handlers.
-SMF automatically handles the execution of exit and entry functions for all states along the path to the new state
+SMF automatically handles the execution of exit and entry functions for all states along the path to the new state.